zhouLion/cornerstone-book/cornerstone-core/zh/concepts/rendering-loop.md

  3. Once called,
    * if the element was scheduled for re-rendering, it is rendered and [draw()](../api.md#draw) is re-registered with RAF;
    * if the element was **not** scheduled for re-rendering, no work is performed and the callback is re-registered with RAF;
-   * if the element was disabled, the callback is **not** re-registered, ending the rendering loop.
+   * if the element was disabled, the callback is **not** re-registered, ending the 渲染循环.

 This means that: